Icelk/icelk.dev/public/dns/index.md

 I recommend installing `Unbound` as a DNS server locally, which caches DNS queries and can more securely fetch them from my server.

+If you don't want to use Unbound, set my DNS in your system's settings.

+### Setting DNS settings

+Search up a tutorial for doing this for your OS online (or if you're using Linux, just open the settings.
+It's more complicated in Windows...).

+Next, set the IPv4 server to `78.69.142.19` (or `127.0.0.1` if you're running your local Unbound server).
+Consider setting the fallback to `1.1.1.1`, in which case your DNS queries don't fail if this service enters maintenance.

+> I currently don't offer a IPv6 service.
+>
+> This is due to my ISP not giving me one.
+What year are we in? 🤯

 ### Windows

 [Install Unbound](https://nlnetlabs.nl/projects/unbound/download/).